Mohyeddin

 Mohyeddin is an Arabic name meaning "Reviver of Dīn".
 It is used both as a personal name for males and as an honorific title in the Islamic tradition.
 Several notable figures, including scholars, philosophers, and theologians throughout Islamic history, have been known by this name.

 Etymology

-The name Mohyeddin (Persian:محیالدین, Arabic:محیی الدین) is of Arabic origin.
-It combines two words: Mohy (Persian:محي), meaning "Reviver", and Din (Persian:دین), meaning "Religion" or "Faith".
+The name Mohyeddin (محیالدین, محیی الدین) is of Arabic origin.
+It combines two words: Mohy (Persian: محي), meaning "Reviver", and Din (Persian: دین), meaning "Religion" or "Faith".
 Therefore, Mohyeddin translates to "Reviver of the Faith" or "Reviver of Religion".
 As a religious title, this name is sometimes given to those who inspire others to follow Islam.

 Mohyeddin as a personal name

 Mohyeddin serves as a first name for boys and also as a middle or family name among Muslims, especially in the Middle East, South Asia, and Southeast Asia.
 It is found in many languages, including Arabic, Persian, Urdu, and Ottoman Turkish.
 Because of this spread across different regions, the name has developed various spellings and pronunciations.
 Common variations include Mohieddin, Muhyiddin, Muhiyyuddin, and Mohiuddin, which all carry the same meaning but reflect regional language influences.

 The flexibility of the Arabic language allows for different forms and spellings of Mohyeddin to emerge in diverse Muslim communities.
 Variations may arise due to linguistic differences, historical influences, or local naming customs.